PaymentsStart Planning Your AFP 2018 Schedule

 Kevin Crockett, Sr. Director, Global Client Services, Cardinal Commerce

 Jennifer Dale, CTP, Assistant Treasurer, Sprint Corporation

 Intercompany Payables Efficiencies: Time for a Strategic Relook

-Ragesh Mysore, Senior Director - Strategic Initiatives, GE Capital Treasury
+Ragesh Mysore, Senior Director, Strategic Operations Initiatives, GE Capital Treasury

 Jitendra Chauhan, Executive Director, J.P.
 Morgan

 Transferring money abroad is inherently challenging and riddled with obstacles.
 Gain solutions for overcoming common pitfalls in cross-border payments using examples from the panel, including: identification of hidden costs of international payments and how to control them, compliance requirements and concerns, advantages of sending transfers in hard currency versus local currency, the use of cryptocurrencies, and selections of international payment providers.